 Good leaders are at their best under hostile circumstances.
 Adversities bring out the best in them.

 They take their team from defeat to victory.
-They use all their knowledge, skills and experience to lead the team victoriously.
+They use all their knowledge, skills, and experience to lead the team victoriously.

 An effective leader never gives up under any circumstances.
 He stays his ground firmly supporting his people all the time.

-16.The law of Big Mo
+16.The Law of the Big Mo

 Momentum is an effective leaders’ best friend.